Content & Model Designer

 What I do now

-Model designer on Gemini, focused on health and wellness and defining what LLMs can do to support people's quests to stay fit and take charge of their health.
+Model designer on Gemini, focused on health and wellness, defining what LLMs can do to support people's quests to stay fit and take charge of their health.

 Currently available for